-Marine Protected Area Figure Reference Number Location within the Study Area Protection Focus Summary of Relevant Regulations Navy Proposed Activities Under the Preferred Alternative and Marine Protected Area Considerations Florida Keys National Marine Sanctuary Figure 6.1-5 Florida: Bordering Key West OPAREA Ecosystem (natural and cultural heritage: world's third largest barrier reef, shipwrecks) See Section 6.1.2.6.4 for details.
-Activities the Navy proposes to conduct in the Florida Keys National Marine Sanctuary are within the classes of activities exempted from requiring a permit as of the effective date of the sanctuary regulations and are consistent with Navy activities and planning included in the most recent management plan.
-Navy activities have not been modified as to be more likely to destroy, cause the loss of, or injure a sanctuary resource or quality in a manner significantly greater than was previously considered when exempted or in the management plan.
-Further, the Navy does not propose to increase the level of existing activities within the sanctuary from what was previously considered at the time of sanctuary designation.
-Since activities conducted in and around the sanctuary could potentially result in harassment takes under the MMPA (defined as an injury to a sanctuary resource by the Office of National Marine Sanctuaries) the Navy will consult under Section 304(d) of the National Marine Sanctuaries Act.
+Marine Protected Area Figure/ Reference Number Location within the Study Area Protection Focus Summary of Relevant Regulations Navy Proposed Activities Under the Preferred Alternative and Marine Protected Area Considerations Florida Keys National Marine Sanctuary Figure 6.1-6 Florida: Bordering Key West OPAREA Ecosystem (natural and cultural heritage: world's third largest barrier reef, shipwrecks) See Section 6.1.2.6.4 for details.
+Navy activities carried out in the sanctuary are conducted in accordance with sanctuary regulations; Navy will not conduct prohibited activities in the sanctuary, thus, is not required to obtain a permit.
+The Navy does not propose to conduct any new activities in the sanctuary that are likely to destroy, cause the loss of, or injure sanctuary resources or qualities.
+Since activities conducted in and around the sanctuary could potentially result in harassment takes under the MMPA (defined as an injury to a sanctuary resource by the Office of National Marine Sanctuaries) the Navy consulted under Section 304(d) of the National Marine Sanctuaries Act.
+On 15 May 2018, in an injury determination letter in response to the Navy's sanctuary resource statement, the Office of National Marine Sanctuaries recommended that the Navy continue to obtain updated data regarding sea turtle densities to support higher resolution modeling to further evaluate potential impacts to sea turtles from explosive stressors in Florida Keys National Marine Sanctuary.

-Table 6.1-2: National System of Marine Protected Areas within the Study Area (continued)
+Table 6.1-2: National System of Parks and Marine Protected Areas within the Study Area (continued)

-Marine Protected Area Figure Reference Number Location within the Study Area Protection Focus Summary of Relevant Regulations Navy Proposed Activities Under the Preferred Alternative and Marine Protected Area Considerations Flower Garden Banks National Marine Sanctuary Figure 6.1-5 Texas: 70 NM from Corpus Christi OPAREA Ecosystem (natural and cultural heritage) See Section 6.1.2.6.5 for details.
-Activities the Navy proposes to conduct in Flower Garden Banks National Marine Sanctuary are consistent with the activities exempted when the sanctuary was designated and are consistent with Navy activities and planning during the development of the most recent management plan.
-The Navy does not propose to conduct any new activities that could have significant adverse impacts on sanctuary resources or qualities.
-Further, the Navy does not propose to increase the level of existing activities within the sanctuary from what was previously considered at the time of sanctuary designation.
-Since none of the Navy's training and testing activities proposed to be conducted within or in the vicinity of Flower Garden Banks National Marine Sanctuary are likely to injure sanctuary resources, the Navy has determined that it is unnecessary to engage in 304(d) consultation under the National Marine Sanctuaries Act.
+Marine Protected Area Figure/ Reference Number Location within the Study Area Protection Focus Summary of Relevant Regulations Navy Proposed Activities Under the Preferred Alternative and Marine Protected Area Considerations Flower Garden Banks National Marine Sanctuary Figure 6.1-6 Texas: 70 NM from Corpus Christi OPAREA Ecosystem (natural and cultural heritage) See Section 6.1.2.6.5 for details.
+Navy activities carried out in the sanctuary are conducted in accordance with sanctuary regulations; Navy will not conduct prohibited activities in the sanctuary, thus, is not required to obtain a permit.
+The Navy does not propose to conduct any new activities in the sanctuary that are likely to destroy, cause the loss of, or injure sanctuary resources or qualities.
+Since activities conducted outside the sanctuary would not potentially result in harassment takes under the MMPA (defined as an injury to a sanctuary resource by the Office of National Marine Sanctuaries) the Navy has not consulted under Section 304(d) of the National Marine Sanctuaries Act.